OnceWasBiLLa/BillaLink/docs/recipes.rst

 .. code:: python3

     @commands.Cog.listener()
-    async def on_wavelink_node_ready(self, node: Node) -> None: print(f"Node {node.id} is ready!")
+    async def on_BillaLink_node_ready(self, node: Node) -> None: print(f"Node {node.id} is ready!")

 Creating and using Nodes
 ------------------------
-Wavelink 2 has a more intuitive way of creating and storing Nodes.
+BillaLink 2 has a more intuitive way of creating and storing Nodes.
 Nodes are now stored at class level in a `NodePool`.
-Once a node has been created, you can access that node anywhere that wavelink can be imported.
+Once a node has been created, you can access that node anywhere that BillaLink can be imported.

 **Creating a Node:**